Mangrove Creek Dam

-Mangrove Creek Dam, a concrete faced rockfill embankment dam, is the primary reservoir for water supply to residents of the Central Coast in New South Wales, Australia.
+The Mangrove Creek Dam is a concrete-faced rock-fill embankment dam across the Mangrove Creek, a tributary of the Hawkesbury River, located on the Central Coast of New South Wales, Australia.
+Constructed between 1978 and 1982, the resultant reservoir is the primary source of potable water supply for residents in the region.

-The dam, with a capacity of 190000 ML and fed by a catchment area of 101 km2, is operated by the Central Coast Water Corporation and supplies approximately 93 per cent of water to residents in Central Coast Council.
-The dam was constructed between 1978 and 1982, formed by impounding the headwaters of Mangrove Creek, a tributary of the Hawkesbury River.
+When full, the reservoir has a capacity of 190000 ML and fed by a catchment area of 101 km2, is operated by the Central Coast Water Corporation, and supplies approximately 93 per cent of water to residents in Central Coast Council.

 Dam and spillway statistics

-The concrete faced rockfill embankment dam was built due to a rising demand for water from the expanding population on the Central Coast.
+The concrete-faced rock-fill embankment was built due to a rising demand for water from the expanding population on the Central Coast.
 The dam was built to boost water supply storage and to help provide a more reliable water supply.
 Mangrove Creek Dam was built using rolled, soft rockfill of sandstones and siltstones.
 This material was obtained from a quarry located within the storage area.
 These sandstones and siltstones were crushed and compacted to form the dam embankment.
-The embankment also contains approximately 100000 m3 of processed basalt.
+The embankment also contains approximately 100 e3m3 of processed basalt.
 This material was incorporated into various filters and drains within the embankment to cope with seepage within the embankment and foundations.
 The concrete face which tapers from 600 mm at the base to 300 mm at the crest acts as a seal between the water and the dam embankment.
 Provision was made to increase the height of the dam wall by 25 m to a total capacity of 420000 ML if the need arose in the future.

-The height of the dam wall is 80 m, with a length of 380 m.

-The dam spillway is a concrete lined chute of approximately 240 m with a width that tapers from 20 m to 10 m, with the capacity to discharge a water flow of 570 m3/s into the impounded Mangrove Creek.
+The dam wall is 80 m high and 380 m long.
+The uncontrolled spillway is a concrete lined chute of approximately 240 m with a width that tapers from 20 to 10 m, with the capacity to discharge a water flow of 570 m3/s into Mangrove Creek.

-During 1989, the Boomerang Creek Tunnel was completed.
-This tunnel enabled water to be transferred from Mangrove Creek Dam to Wyong River, for extraction at the Wyong River Weir for storage in Mardi Dam.
+Completed in 1989, the Boomerang Creek Tunnel enabled water to be transferred from Mangrove Creek Dam to Wyong River, for extraction at the Wyong River Weir for storage in Mardi Dam.
 This water was then extracted downstream at Lower Wyong River Weir and pumped for storage in Mardi Dam.

 Catchment

-Mangrove Creek Dam was proposed as a large storage dam, not primarily a collection dam.
-Its catchment area was relatively small but the shape of the valley and its geology enabled the construction of a relatively high wall that would store 190000 ML of water, reaching a maximum water depth in the reservoir of 65 m.
+The Mangrove Creek Dam was proposed as a large storage dam, not primarily a collection dam.
+Its catchment area was relatively small and the shape of the valley and its geology enabled the construction of a relatively high wall that stores 190000 ML, reaching a maximum water depth in the reservoir of 65 m.
 When at full supply, the reservoir has a surface level of approximately 7 km2, generated from the 101 km2 catchment area and annual average rainfall of 960 mm.